 Under existing IRS guidelines, RMDs start at 73 for those born before 1960 and at 75 for those born afterward.
 Qualified Charitable Distributions (QCDs) from IRAs can begin at age 70½ and may reduce taxable income.
 A full tax-aware plan includes asset placement, harvesting losses, and managing capital gains.

-How a financial advisor in Seattle, WA helps: creates a comprehensive tax plan, works with your CPA, manages tax brackets and IRMAA limits, and schedules conversions to minimize lifetime taxes.
+How a financial advisor in Seattle, WA helps: builds a tax map, coordinates with your CPA, manages brackets and IRMAA thresholds, and times conversions and withdrawals to reduce lifetime taxes.

 Social Security Claiming Strategy for Retirement Financial Planning in Seattle, WA